Course Descriptions

 • Workforce Training

-Helps students develop entry-level skills for the workplace and targets students interested in in improving and/or developing critical thinking and problem-solving skills.
-Topics include interpreting data for effective problem solving and recommending corrective action.
+This course helps students develop entry-level skills for the workplace and targets students interested in in improving and/or developing critical thinking and problem solving skills.
+Interpreting data for effective problem solving and recommending corrective action.
+Emphasizes structured approaches to critical thinking and problem solving in the workplace.

 BUSG 1012: Professionalism in the Workplace

-Helps students develop entry-level skills for the workplace and targets students interested in improving/developing professionalism.
+Helps students develop entry-level skills for the workplace, and focuses in improving/developing professionalism.
 Identify attitudes and values that contribute to effective work habits.
 Students will learn about interpersonal skills, communication skills, effects of attitude and behavior in the workplace, and employability skills.

-MRKG 1000: Customer Service Skills for the Workplace
+MRKG 1000: Customer Service Skills for the Workforce

 Helps students develop and/or enhance skills required for quality customer service.
 Students will learn the importance of customer service, enhance their communication skills, understanding customers and problem-solving techniques for dealing with upset customers or stressful situations.